fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

 Juju's _common_ provider serves as an example for study.
 It can looked as a _standard_ way to provision and configure a node.
-As a matter of fact, some providers uses its `Bootstrap` function completely.
+As a matter of fact, some providers uses its `Bootstrap` function completly.

 ## "common" provisioning & cloud integration